Walker-TW/Algorithm-Visualizer/README.md

 `sqrt((x2-x1)^2 + (y2-y1)^2)`

+However because our grid is only traversable on horizontal or vertical vertices using this heurtistic will NOT always give the shortest path, though it will be much faster than other heuristics.

 <h4><ins> Manhattan </ins></h4>

 AKA the taxi-cab distance will only work on a grid system unlike the euclidean, this heuristic is calculated by taking the absolute values of subtracting the x & y values of two points on our triangle and then adding the result together.
 This allows a better relative distance.

 `|(x2-x1)| + |(y2-y1)|`

+Because Manhattan moves only in horizontal or vertical verticies it will always find the shortest path.
+HOWEVER it will much slower than Euclidean so if speed is an issue (especially in huge graphs) while accurancy is not choose Euclidean.

 ### Breadth First Search